Open Water Fishing is Here!!! Booking weekend trips and some weekday slots.

-Tom fishes out of a 16-foot Polar Kraft powered by a Mercury 30 HP outboard.
+Tom fishes out of a brand new 18-foot Starweld boat with a full enclosure to stay out of the elements, powered by a 90 HP Honda outboard.
+Warm in the spring and some shade in the summer.
 A Minn Kota Ulterra with iPilot talks to the Humminbird fishfinder and puts the

 Cannon downriggers over the fish.
 Old-school know-how meets modern technology.
 This is intimate angling on a boat that was made for catching fish, close to the water with rods that let you feel the fish.

 We are proud to be affiliated with one of the coolest new fishing products on the market today; the Gofishcam.
 This high-tech tool gets some great underwater videos of our fishing adventures.
 Check out their product here : htttp://www.gofishcam.com/thomasjroth